The Bird and the Bee Sides

-The Bird and the Bee Sides is a double EP by the American band Relient K. In the United States it was released on July 1, 2008.
+The Bird and the Bee Sides is a double EP by the American band Relient K. It was released on July 1, 2008.
 The double EP was released on a single disc, containing both The Nashville Tennis EP and The Bird and the Bee Sides.
+It was their last release under Gotee Records, as the group had fulfilled their contract with the label.